 Penalty: a fine of $2 000.

+[Regulation 192 amended: Gazette 27 Jun 2019 p.
+2449-50.]

 193. Movements from export depots

 If a consignment of one or more animals is to be moved from an export depot to a port for the purpose of export, the export depot operator may give the carrier of the consignment a waybill in the form of a legible document (by whatever name called) that contains the following —